zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

    *Child Zone*.

-   1. Extract the [in-bailiwick] name servers names and create a set "Delegation Strict Glue" of those, were each name server name is matched with its IP address or addresses, if available.
-The set might be empty.
+   1. Extract the [in-bailiwick] name servers names and create a set "Delegation Strict Glue" of those, where each name server name is matched with its IP address or addresses, if available.
+The set may be empty.

-   2. Extract the [out-of-bailiwick] name servers names and create a set "Delegation Extended Glue" of those, were each name server name is matched with its IP address or addresses, if available.
-The set might be empty.
+   2. Extract the [out-of-bailiwick] name servers names and create a set "Delegation Extended Glue" of those, where each name server name is matched with its IP address or addresses, if available.
+The set may be empty.

 2. Obtain the set of name server names for the *Child Zone* using [Method2] and [Method3] and extract the [in-bailiwick] name